LouisGJBertrand/KeyPHP/readme.txt

 		- to compile the algorithm into an executable
 	- a debug feature
 	- a complete documentation for basic functions
-	- register the framework to multiple databases
+	- register the framework to multiple

+© Louis Bertrand 2019 - Open source Project named KEYPHP GNU AGPLv3 Lisence